 Recipe for Vegetarian chickpea, feta and butternut squash pie with filo commissioned by British Gas.
 All opinions our own.

 If you liked that filo topped pie, why not try this turkey and ham pie also made with filo?
+And if you love Greek food then check out my post about Tinos!

 Pin for later